Skip to content

 Production MaterialPrototype SubstituteCost SavingsTrade-off

-7075-T6 aluminum6061-T6 aluminum~40–50%Lower yield (40 ksi vs 73 ksi) — valid for geometry and fit validation only
+7075-T6 aluminum6061-T6 aluminum~40–50%Lower yield (40 ksi / 276 MPa vs 73 ksi / 503 MPa), so use it for geometry and fit validation only

-17-4 PH stainless304 stainless steel~40–60%Similar machinability, but 304 cannot be precipitation-hardened — lower strength
+17-4 PH stainless304 stainless steel~40–60%Similar machinability, but 304 cannot be precipitation-hardened, so strength is lower

-Ti-6Al-4V (Grade 5)6061-T6 aluminum~80–90%Completely different material properties — for geometry validation only
+Ti-6Al-4V (Grade 5)6061-T6 aluminum~80–90%Completely different material properties, so use it for geometry validation only

-Common Prototype Materials — Lead Time & Cost
+Common Prototype Materials: Lead Time & Cost

 MaterialStock AvailabilityCost ($/lb bar stock)MachinabilityTypical Application

-Al 6061-T61–2 days (standard stock)$3–5ExcellentDefault prototype material — brackets, housings, fixtures
+Al 6061-T61–2 days (standard stock)$3–5ExcellentDefault prototype material: brackets, housings, fixtures

-Al 7075-T61–3 days$6–10GoodHigh-strength prototypes — robotics, EV components
+Al 7075-T61–3 days$6–10GoodHigh-strength prototypes: robotics, EV components

-SS 3041–3 days$4–7ModerateCorrosion-resistant prototypes — medical, food contact
+SS 3041–3 days$4–7ModerateCorrosion-resistant prototypes: medical, food contact

-SS 316L2–5 days$5–9ModerateChloride environments — semiconductor, marine
+SS 316L2–5 days$5–9ModerateChloride environments: semiconductor, marine

-Ti-6Al-4V5–10 days (specialty stock)$25–50DifficultWeight-critical or biocompatible — medical implants
+Ti-6Al-4V5–10 days (specialty stock)$25–50DifficultWeight-critical or biocompatible: medical implants

-Delrin (POM)1–2 days$4–8ExcellentPrecision mechanical — gears, bushings, insulators
+Delrin (POM)1–2 days$4–8ExcellentPrecision mechanical: gears, bushings, insulators

 PEEK3–7 days (specialty)$70–120ModerateHigh-temp or chemically aggressive environments